Romans, Reformation Artists, and Willamette: The Travels of an Early Christian Text into the Hatfield Library Vault

 “Perhaps it would not do to class President W.C.
 Hawley, of the Willamette University, a bibliomaniac, but that he is a bibliophile will scarcely be denied by any one cognizant of the professor’s love for books; the rarer the book the nearer he approaches the condition besetting the former devotee.

-The last volume to cast the spell of its charm, born of antiquity and rare literary quality, upon this accomplished student, was on that crossed his path in Denver, Colorado, during his late visit there as a member of the head camp of the Woodmen of the World.
+The last volume to cast the spell of its charm, born of antiquity and rare literary quality, upon this accomplished student, was one that crossed his path in Denver, Colorado, during his late visit there as a member of the head camp of the Woodmen of the World.

 “Chain & Hardy’s